Chiang-Andy/PA1_Database/README.md

 # Notes/Documentation
 The system design is simple with a main.cpp database file and a table.
 My program has a simple way of organizing multiple databases by creating directories for them.
 And multiple tables are handled by pushing them into a vector of table classes.
+My program works by creating and saving the name of the database.
+After such, using a name directory, table is created by finding the name of the data and creating the table under the database name.